philipbl/Day-One-Lightroom-Plugin/README.md

 This plug-in creates an export service for Lightroom that allows you to export pictures directly to Day One.

+**Disclaimer**: The software is supplied "as is" and all use is at your own risk.
+Make sure to back up your journal entries!

 ## Install

 First, [download][1] the project and unzip it.
 Next, rename `dayone.lrdevplugin` to `dayone.lrplugin`.
 The `.lrdevplugin` is used for when a plug-in is being developed.